Last Updated on January 22, 2023

 For starters, you can get almost anywhere you need to, so long as a surface of any kind gets you there.
 But you can also lie outside of the reach of other creatures in combat to protect yourself from melee combat.
 You could also grapple a creature, carry them very high up and drop them for some wild damage output.

 Finally, we come to the vampiric bite.
-At first glance, this is an amazing ability, but there are a few specifications which err on the side of annoying.
+At first glance, this is an amazing ability, but there are a few specifications that err on the side of annoying.

 First, the bite uses constitution instead of strength.
 Great for anybody with a low strength, but detrimental to someone like a barbarian or fighter with a monstrous strength score.
 Normally, this kind of clause includes the word ‘may’ so this is an option, not a must.
 Really, no one is going to have a negative CON modifier, but it is a bummer for strong builds.